jansche/glucoir/README.md

 # glucoir
-Build a IR blaster on Raspberry Pi and have a script transform your blood glucose levels into color coding of a LED strip
+Build an IR blaster on Raspberry Pi and have a script transform your blood glucose levels into color coding of a LED strip

 ![Photo of a desk with green-glowing LEDs below a glass surface](https://github.com/jansche/glucoir/blob/master/IMG_1525_small.jpg)